 There’s no better way to celebrate New Year than on the ski slopes.
 Luckily, plenty of French ski resorts cater to families, offering children’s entertainment, torch lit descents and incredible fireworks displays.
 Here’s our pick of the best family-friendly resorts in France in which to spend New Year.

 © S. Lerendu

 With access to an amazing range of ski terrain and brilliant off-slope activities, this resort is great for families all season.
 On the 31st of December, however, it is particularly special.
 To celebrate the end of the year, many of the restaurants offer New Year’s Eve menus and bars host individual parties.
-There is also a massive fireworks display, to welcome 2016 with a bang.
+There is also a massive fireworks display, to welcome the new year with a bang.

 Aside from the New Year celebrations, there are plenty of other activities on offer, from dog sledding to ice skating.
 Plus, don’t forget about the amazing indoor water park Aquariaz.
 With a main pool, river rapids, half-pipe, mini flume, water cannons and play area, it’s the perfect place to keep kids entertained while they’re out of their ski boots.

 The skiing in Avoriaz is also brilliant for families.
 The Village des Enfants is right in the centre of the resort, providing a snowgarden for the little ones to play and the chance for more experienced young skiers to head up the piste with their instructors.
 The Alpine Avoriaz ski school also offers great tuition for kids.
 Meanwhile, the more advanced skiers have the fantastic Portes du Soleil on their doorstep, and can even venture over to Switzerland.

 Where to stay: Residence L'Amara offers luxurious self-catering apartments with exceptional facilities, right at the entrance of the resort.
 If you're looking for something more budget-friendly, Residence Saskia Falaise is an ideal option close to the centre of the resort.